Search Illinois Divorce Records for Free (Obtain Licenses)

 These numbers do not, however, distinguish between same-sex and traditional marriages.

-How To Search for Illinois Divorce Records Throughout the Entire State
+How To Search for Illinois Divorce Records Throughout the Whole State

 Citizens may need to search for and acquire divorce records in Illinois for financial matters, name changes or immigration purposes; they may do so through the Department of Public Health – Division of Vital Records.
 However, this state agency does not issue certified copies of dissolution of marriage records but supplies verification letters that prove the vital event occurred.